Qubit-MU/Qiskit-Fall-Fest-2024/readme.md

 ## Agenda

-# Qiskit Fall Fest 2024 Event Plan

-Welcome to the Qiskit Fall Fest 2024!
-This event is designed to immerse participants in the world of quantum computing through workshops and a hackathon.
-Below is the detailed plan for the event.

-## Event Schedule

 ### 7th September 2024: Hackathon Problem Statement Release

 - **Description**: The problem statement for the hackathon will be released.
 The challenge will involve leveraging quantum computing concepts and tools to address real-world problems.